 What I Learned About Reinvention in Art History Class

-I went to class every day, listened in on the lectures, and took a few notes.
-When the first test day came and went, I had scored a 53 out of 100 – not good.
-Immediately, I reconsidered my reason for taking this course and figured it was not worth hurting my GPA to make my point that art history sucked.
+I went to class every day, listened in on the lectures, and took notes.
+When I got back my first test, I received a scored a 53 out of 100 – not good.
+Immediately, I reconsidered my reason for taking this course and decided it was not worth hurting my GPA to make my point that art history sucked.
 Failing my first test was enough proof that art history sucked!

 Little did I know that my life was about to change forever.

-I met with Professor Houghton in her office and explained to her that I scored a 53 and this just wasn’t going to work out.
-She went on to ask me about my interests, other classes, and what inspired me to even enroll in her class.
-We actually had a great conversation where she told me a little about her career too.
-After one hour, she said, I’ll approve your drop request, however, I have a better offer.
+I met with Professor Houghton and explained to her that I scored a 53 and this wasn’t going to work out.
+She asked about my interests, other classes, and what inspired me to enroll in her class.
+To my surprise, we had a great conversation and she even told me a little about her career.
+After one hour, she said, “I’ll approve your drop request, however, I have a better offer.”

 This was her offer to me…